mrYasinHamidi/Bus-Information/README.md

 # General info
 Every town has a main bus organization that manage all bus and drivers.
 With the growing town, the number of buses will be increased and managing of this buses become more complicated.
+My goal is to simplify the management of this system.

 >### **My motivation ?**
 >My friend's dad works in a bus organization as a bus line manager.